 - Storage types and product characteristics.
 How does this affect your potential slotting?
 Are there changes to the layout needed to benefit from slotting?

 - Right sizing slots.
-Two aspects are important.
-Variable sized slots should be based on a product’s cube.
-Forward pick areas if at all possible should store 4 to 7 days unit sales.
+There are two important aspects.
+Variable-sized slots should be based on a product’s cube.
+Forward pick areas if at all possible should store 4 to 7 days of unit sales.
 This reduces replenishment trips and congestion.

 - Ship alone product.
-Large, oversized and products subjected to dim/weight will not be consolidated with other smaller items.
+Large, oversized products subjected to dim/weight will not be consolidated with other smaller items.
 Generally, they will require a separate pick ticket.
-Consider storing them in a separate warehouse zone or facility to better use space.
-The same goes for hazardous products in separate space.
+Consider storing them in a separate warehouse zone to better use the available space.
+The same goes for hazardous products being stored in separate spaces.

 For warehouses to continually benefit from slotting, the slotting analysis needs to be done regularly.
 Slotting needs to be addressed and changed based on product unit sales and “touches”.
 Treat slotting review and potential reslotting as a critical process just like you do inventory accuracy.
 Who in your organization will you task with this responsibility to continually get the benefits?

 Slotting is one activity that most warehouses do not spend enough time on a regular basis.
-Start out with this analysis, gain benefits and then research the costs and benefits to moving to a more automated application.
+Start out with this analysis, gain the benefits, and then research the costs and benefits to move to a more automated application.